retro playbook

 Multiple plans in one run

-The written retro file always carries plans: as a YAML list (even for a single plan) and a goal_verdicts: mapping with your per-plan verdict, so a multi-plan retro records each plan's outcome separately.
+The written retrospective carries plan: (the primary), plans: as a YAML list (even for a single plan) and a goal_verdicts: mapping with your per-plan verdict.
+Every covered plan points back through its own retro: key.

 Skipping the retro

 Some plans are not worth a retrospective — a stale split stub, a trivial change you already understand.
-For those, pick skip retro and mark it done in the per-plan prompt. /retro then walks that plan straight from awaiting-retro → done (bypassing awaiting-learning), stamping goal: skipped in its frontmatter, with no retrospective file and no /learn step.
+Pick skip in the per-plan prompt: the drop-plan script stamps retro: skipped on that plan, taking it out of the queue for good; its status: stays done.
 Use it deliberately — a skipped plan contributes nothing to the lesson loop.

 Best practices